Using an AWS Snowball Edge Device

 If you notice anything that looks suspicious about the device, don't connect it to

 your internal network.
-Instead, contact AWS Support
+Instead, contact Amazon Web Services Support

 The device has three doors—a front, a back, and a top—that all can be opened by latches.
 The top door contains the power cable for the device.
 The other two doors can be opened and slid inside the device so that they're out of the way while you're using it.
 By opening the doors, you get access to the LCD E Ink display embedded in the front side of the device, and the power and network ports in the back.